 Have Your Migraine Attacks Evolved or Changed Over Time? - Part 1

 We asked our contributors a series of questions during Migraine Awareness Month.
-We asked, “Have your migraine attacks evolved or changed over time?”, and here's what they had to share.
+We asked, “Have your migraine attacks evolved or changed over time?” and here's what they had to share.

-There appears to be a very specific timeline for this cycle and these changes, but I’ll have to go through the cycle one more time before I’m sure about it.
+"There appears to be a very specific timeline for this cycle and these changes, but I’ll have to go through the cycle one more time before I’m sure about it.
 At least now, however, when I go into a truly intractable period of constant attacks, I know that — eventually — it will pass.
 This makes it so much easier to cope."

-When I was 27, though, they started ramping up even more and I had the most painful and severe attack of my life.
+Lisa: "When I was 27, though, they started ramping up even more and I had the most painful and severe attack of my life.
 It lasted for about a week and included extreme dizziness, brain fog, piercing pain, light and sound sensitivity (my ears hurt because things sounded so loud), and periods of very low emotions.
-At that point they turned chronic and I had attacks daily or near daily for a stretch of about half a year, and was chronic for about one to two years (it's hard to tell exactly when I switched back over officially since it was gradual).
+At that point, they turned chronic and I had attacks daily or near-daily for a stretch of about half a year, and was chronic for about one to two years (it's hard to tell exactly when I switched back over officially since it was gradual).
 I also went through a period of dizziness and vertigo where it felt like I was on board a ship (ahoy, mateys?).
-Since then my attacks have decreased and I've even had migraine-free periods of a month of two.
+Since then my attacks have decreased and I've even had migraine-free periods of a month or two.
 The severe attacks are a few times a year and the moderate and mild attacks are monthly to weekly.
 I also picked up another type of headache, called occipital neuralgia, along the way."

-“Yes, my migraine and symptoms have evolved over time.
+Katie: "Yes, my migraine and symptoms have evolved over time.
 I was diagnosed at age five with migraine with aura.
 At that time, I remember the visual aura looked like a dragon.
-As I grew older, my aura is now a crescent moon shape with zig-zagg lines.
+As I grew older, my aura is now a crescent moon shape with zig-zag lines.
 At age 30, I became chronic.
 Now it’s rare for me to have an aura since migraine is always present.
-But when I do get an aura now it means I will be incredibly incapacitated for days.
+But when I do get an aura now it means I will be incredibly incapacitated for days."

-I’ve noticed that because I am chronic, I have learned to listen more to my body, so I think I am more aware of the changes in my body that are attributed to migraine disease.
-I experience olfactory hallucinations - which is a fancy way of saying that I smell things like cigarette smoke, burning tires or trash that isn’t present.
-Sometimes I double check with the people around me to see if the smell is real or just something I am smelling.
+Katie: "I’ve noticed that because I am chronic, I have learned to listen more to my body, so I think I am more aware of the changes in my body that are attributed to migraine disease.
+I experience olfactory hallucinations - which is a fancy way of saying that I smell things like cigarette smoke, burning tires, or trash that isn’t present.
+Sometimes I double-check with the people around me to see if the smell is real or just something I am smelling.
 It’s a dead giveaway that in the few days or even hours, I’m going to get hit.
 Occasionally, I will have numbness and tingling on one side of my body that I’ve never had before.
 I monitor it closely and have discussed it with my doctor."